Dorset-Council-UK/cside-docs/docs/maintenance.md

 Create, edit and view maintenance jobs.

+!!! note
+  Only Rights of Way Officers, Rangers and Administrators will have access to create and edit.

 ## Create a new maintenance job

 Click on the 'Create a new job' button to get started.